The oral examination (viva voce)

-Departments' arrangements for preparing PGR students for the final viva examination commonly involve some or all of the following:
+Departments' arrangements for preparing PGR students for the final viva examination may involve some of the following:

 - Tailored support from supervisors (eg. discussions about what to expect and which questions may come up, practising answering key questions, signposting students to useful information)

 - Offer of a formal mock viva

 - Practice of defence of research at Confirmation Review or progression milestones (eg. interviews or presentations)

 - Practice in presenting research and answering questions at conferences or seminars

 - Seminars/training sessions addressing topics such as how to prepare for the viva

 All examiners are sent a copy of the University's Guidance Notes for Examiners when they receive their copy of the thesis.
 It is also issued to the internal coordinator where one is appointed.

 - Arrangements and conduct of the oral examination

 Separate guidance notes on the examination process also exist for candidates and for their supervisors.